dailypips/suninf.github.com/_posts/2013-11-3-scoped_ptr-in-chrome.md

 scoped_ptr<Foo> CreateFoo()
 {
-    // No need for calling Pass() because we are constructing a temporary
+    // No need for calling Pass() for a temporary return value. return scoped_ptr<Foo>(new Foo("new"));
-    // for the return value.
-    return scoped_ptr<Foo>(new Foo("new"));
 }